 I am a wife, a mother and a professional with 20 years of experience in fundraising and development.

 As a mother, I cherish every opportunity my children have to learn and grow through quality education and the many experiences at school and beyond their life in Southern California.
-This year, we are enjoying the adventure of moving our family to Portugal to experience another country as you only can 24/7, 365 days a year.
-We are learning new ways of doing things and understanding how different historical backgrounds inform and shape the current attitudes of our Portuguese friends and classmates.
-We are immersing ourselves in the Portuguese language — not just to improve our communication skills, but to better understand cultural norms and expectations we now encounter daily.
+Last year, we enjoyed the adventure of moving our family to Portugal to experience another country as you only can 24/7, 365 days a year.
+We learned new ways of doing things and understanding how different historical backgrounds inform and shape the current attitudes of our Portuguese friends and classmates.
+We immersed ourselves in the Portuguese language — not just to improve our communication skills, but to better understand cultural norms and expectations we now encounter daily.

 My family and I are extremely fortunate and cherish the unique year we have undertaken.
 Yet, both at home and abroad, I have seen the disparity that exists as governments and NGOS seek to provide true quality of life for so many people.
 To overcome this disparity, I believe we each must stretch ourselves individually, to expand our own personal boundaries and perspectives, and to learn about and engage with communities around the world.
 I am convinced that by being truly active in this global movement we can achieve sustainable change, and true quality of life can become a reality for more of our fellows — regardless of the country or community they may call home.

 I value my experiences with the Hidden Truths Project.
 When I volunteer with Hidden Truths Project, I’m helping my community – a community of global citizens and fellow humans.
 And, I’m becoming a more open-minded citizen with an ever-evolving international perspective in the process.

 I believe passionately that when people come together across cultures to work side-by-side we build bridges of understanding that are powerful and essential to building a safe and healthy future for all people.